Vincent-Zhang4135/Leetcode/Grind169/README.md

  - two pointers are often crucial for some of these problems.
 Some ideas to consider are: pointers at the ends of an array; slow and fast pointers; sliding windows.
  - if two pointers do not work, might also want to consider divide and conquer
  - sometimes its l < r, sometimes its l <= r.
 The point is to be deliberate about what the end condition is.
+ - this is niche, but sometimes, mapping the numbers inside the array onto as the indices of the array can be powerful ( can lead to a cyclic graph)

 ## 2D